wandexdev/aws-bootcamp-cruddur-2023/journal/week2.md

     - All set and receiving data
 ![honeycomb](assets/wk2/honeycombhome.png)
 ![honeycomb](assets/wk2/tracehoney.png)
-- To debug or test if youre unsure of the api key is coming from, try [honeycomb-whoami.glitch.me](honeycomb-whoami.glitch.me)
+- To debug or test if you're unsure where the api key is coming from, try [honeycomb-whoami.glitch.me](honeycomb-whoami.glitch.me)
 -Hardcode spans: The code is to create spans for the backend flask
 - go to honey comb docs for open telemetry and python
 ```python